Why is my light fixture tripping breaker

 Electrical

-The answer to 'why is my light fixture tripping breaker' is that there is likely an electrical issue causing a short circuit or overload.
-This could be due to a problem with the light fixture itself, the wiring, or the circuit breaker.
+The answer to 'why is my light fixture tripping breaker' is that there is likely an electrical issue with the light fixture causing a short circuit or overload.
+This could be due to a few common causes, such as a faulty wiring connection, a problem with the fixture itself, or too many lights on the circuit.

 Step-by-Step Guide